List of 3rd Rock from the Sun characters: The Big Giant Head

 The Big Giant Head is their boss.
 In early seasons he's referenced but not seen.
 When he eventually is seen onscreen, he's played by William Shatner, who is famous from the science fiction show Star Trek.

 Vicki Dubcek

 (Portrayed by Jan Hooks) Vicki Dubcek, daughter of Ms. Dubcek, Harry's on-and-off girlfriend and later the wife of the Big Giant Head and the mother of his child.

+Vicki has a colourful past with multiple sexual partners.
+She attempts to clean up her life at times, once by going celibate after becoming a massage therapist, but apparently only seems to find stability with Harry.
+That is until she becomes pregnant by the Big Giant Head.

+After marrying the Big Giant Head and having his child, she travels the universe with him.
+At one point she returns and tries to get Harry back by killing his new girlfriend Janice, however that plan in thwarted and she returns to the Big Giant Head.

 Leon

 Leon is one of Dick's students.
 He is played by Ian Lithgow, the real life son of the show's lead actor, John Lithgow.

 Bug Pollone

 (Portrayed by David DeLuise) Bug Pollone is one of Dick's students.

 Caryn

 (Portrayed by Danielle Nicolet) Caryn is one of Dick's students.

 Aubrey Pitman

 (Portrayed by Chris Hogan) Aubrey Pitman is one of Dick's students.

 Dr. Liam Neesam

 (Portrayed by John Cleese; seasons 3 and 6) Dr. Liam Neesam is a professor who briefly has a relationship with Mary, and is later revealed to be an evil alien.